tsirysndr/secrets/README.md

 gh repo clone tsirysndr/secrets && cd secrets
 ```

 2 .
-Create a `terraform.tfvars` file with the following content:
+Create a `secrets.tfvars` file with the following content:

 ```hcl
 gcp_credentials = "path/to/your/credentials.json"